 You’ll write essays, just as you would on any other English Literature degree, but in addition you’ll also develop the skills required for the contemporary workplace by scripting and recording a mock radio programme, designing a webpage, and even submitting a ‘job application’ assessed by academic and careers staff.

-- Excellent working relationships with literary and cultural organisations such as Brantwood, Dove Cottage and the National Trust
+- Excellent working relationships with literary and cultural organisations such as Brantwood and the Wordsworth Trust

-- Fieldtrips to places which inspired some of Britain's literary greats, to enrich your studies
+- Your studies are enriched by field trips to places which inspired some of Britain's greatest writers

 - Taught by tutors who all research and publish in their specialist areas